codecrs/PHPShark/README.md

 ### The X() stands for execute.
 Please not, the query will not be performed unless this X() function executes it.

-### PHPSpark Document Structure.
+### PHPShark Document Structure.
-PHPSpark Document Structre is divided by folders & united by application structure - hahaha! just kidding.
+PHPShark Document Structre is divided by folders & united by application structure - hahaha! just kidding.
 Inside the folder here you will see three basic folders and some files laying inside the root folder.

 * app